stuebersystems/doc.ezcastpro.en/docs/pro-dongle-d10/adv.settings.md

 ![The Castcode](/assets/img/D10_Castcode.png)

+A comprehensive guide to using Castcode can be found [here](castcode.md).

 #### Maximum Connections {#maxconnections}

 This setting limits the number of direct connections the EZCast Pro II device will support via its own Wi-Fi hotspot.
 An additional 32 connections are supported via router.
 Please be aware that increasing the number of